trafficlunar/tomodachi-share/DEVELOPMENT.md

 $ pnpx auth secret
 ```

+> [!NOTE]
+> This command may put the secret in a file named `.env.local`, if that happens copy it and paste it into `.env`

 Now, let's get the Discord and GitHub authentication set up.
+If you don't plan on editing any code associated with authentication, you likely only need to setup one of these services.

 For Discord, create an application in the developer portal, go to 'OAuth2', copy in the Client ID and Secret into the respective variables and also add this as a redirect URL: `http://localhost:3000/api/auth/callback/discord`.